OmniscientDesiderator/dota_telegram_bot/README.md

-### Step 2: Configure Your Telegram Bot Token
+### Step 2: Configure Your Tokens

  Navigate to the `/app` directory and open the `config.py` file.
-You will need to insert your Telegram bot token into this file.
+You will need to insert your **Telegram bot** and **Steam** token into this file.
 Look for the line that specifies the token and replace it with your own: